chibilogic/ioHdlc/doc/TEST_ARCHITECTURE.md

 The `ADAPTER_CONSTRAINT_*` flags defined in `adapter_interface.h` are aliases of the `IOHDLC_PORT_CONSTR_*` flags on `ioHdlcStreamPort`.
 Backend implementations set `port.constraints` directly on their `ioHdlcStreamPort` instances; the protocol core validates these constraints during `ioHdlcStationInit` (TWA check) and `ioHdlcStationLinkUp` (NRM-only check).
 Test runners may additionally inspect `adapter->constraints` to skip scenarios that are incompatible with the physical backend.

 The error injection interface (`configure_error_injection`) is optional -- hardware adapters set it to `NULL`.

+The exchange scenario can instantiate both logical endpoints locally, or only endpoint A or B when a real peer runs on another process or target.
+This is a scenario-level selection (`--endpoint` / `TEST_ENDPOINT`) and does not change the adapter interface: adapters still expose `get_port_a()` and `get_port_b()` for the endpoints they can provide.

 ## Runner / Scenario Separation